williamyeny/williamyeny.github.io/_posts/2025-03-29-precision-and-recall.md

 date:   2025-03-29 00:24:30 +0000
 ---

+Precision and recall are two immensely important metrics in when it comes to retrieval algorithms and machine learning models.
+Outside of computer science, everyone should learn about them because they just generally describe how good something or someone is at identifying stuff.

 Let's say we have a group of blue and red circles.

 Our goal is to draw a box that contains as many red circles as possible while including the least amount of blue circles.
 Let's give it our best shot.